ians-c/Power-Meter/README.md

 </p>

 ## Derivation of Variables
-- "Instantaneous" velocity, acceleration, and slope of incline are calculated from longitude, latitude, and elevation within the gpx file. - Mass of rider and bike are taken as inputs.

 - Wind magnitude and direction are extracted from nearby weather stations using Meteostat API.
 - The rolling coefficient _C<sub>rr</sub>_ is dependent on the width and quality of tires.
 The default is 0.004, the typical value for a standard road bike.
-- The drag coefficient _C<sub>d</sub>_, by default is 0.4, but can be adjusted to accomodate group rides or different riding positions.
+- The drag coefficient _C<sub>d</sub>_, by default is 0.4, but can be adjusted to accomodate group rides or variations in clothing.
 - The expose area A, by default is 0.7 m<sub>2</sub>, but can be adjusted to accomodate rider height or different riding positions.
+- The drive-train efficiency η, by default is .95, but can be adjusted to accomodate bicycle type and wear.
+- "Instantaneous" velocity, acceleration, and slope of incline are calculated from longitude, latitude, and elevation within the gpx file. - Mass of rider and bike are taken as inputs.

 # Results
 To test the accuracy of this model, the calculated output power was compared to power meter data in three different rides.